Jack-Krause/474Project/README.md

 Dataset originally published by Iowa DOT GIS Team, licensed under CC BY 4.0.
 Modifications may have been made.

 ## Results
 Easy-to-read results will be posted ASAP.
+This is a new project.

 ## TL;DR
 Using real DOT road data such as traffic volume, construction/resurface date, traffic size to predict the condition of the roads in the future.